orchidsoftware/orchid.software/docs/en/docs/field.md

 ### Required

-Sometimes you may need to specify a required field, to do this, call the `required` method:
+Sometimes you may need to specify that a field is required, meaning that the user must enter a value in the field before they can submit the form.
+To mark a field as required, you can use the `required()` method:

 ```php
 Input::make('name')